BDeshiDev/BDeshidev.github.io/_posts/23-8-1-Implementing-optimizing-cover-seeking-AI-neon-heart-overdrive.md

 ![](/assets/blogEmbeds/angle-explain-corner-case.png)
 Let's consider the scenario where two cover points are at the same distance from the enemy.
 Assuming we score cover based only on the distance from the enemy, both of these would score the same.
 However, a defense focused enemy would want the cover behind them.
 An offense focused enemy would want the cover near the player. *By considering the angle between the player and the cover, we can prioritize/penalize covers better.*

 This paricular case can be countered by considering the distance of the cover from the player.
-However, It is also possible to draw versions where the two cover would  Sobe a the same distance to the player also.
+However, It is also possible to draw versions where the two cover would  be a the same distance to the player also.
 In which case, we have to rely on the angle between the player and the cover to score them differently.

 *So a holistic approach weighting all the factors like this is needed.*
 ### Defensive cover seeking